CODE-ESI-CLUB/Competitive-Programming-101/Intermediate/Problems/set1.md

-Here’s a **set of intermediate-level problem statements** to help transition to more complex problem-solving:

----

 ### Problem 1: Maximum Subarray Sum (Kadane’s Algorithm)
 **Statement**: Given an array of integers, find the sum of the contiguous subarray that has the maximum sum.